October 10, 2019

 Here are the top 5 reasons you should consider another tool for your next study:

-Clinical Supply Chain experts spend significant time in translating study design and supply chain variables into self-made models.
+Clinical supply chain experts spend significant time translating study design and supply chain variables into self-made models.
 By the time the work is completed, very frequently changes have already been made to the clinical trial design, resulting in major modifications to the model.
 Getting it right, and keeping it current, is a labor of love.

 Garbage In = Garbage Out.
 If the users don’t input data correctly, the output may be wrong and you are basing critical supply decisions on bad data.
-Additionally, any mistakes in formulas or incorrect link of cells can cause an error in the output.
+Additionally, any mistakes in formulas or incorrect links of cells can cause an error in the output.
 Actuals from IRT and manufacturing systems are copied and pasted with a risk of error as well.
-Particularly when timing is critical and decisions need to be made fast, the potential of human error increases.
+Particularly when the timing is critical and decisions need to be made fast, the potential for human error increases.